Accounting for Subsystem Aging Variability in Battery Energy Storage System Optimization

 \subsection{Framework and System Architecture}

 Fig.~\ref{fig:framework} illustrates the proposed simulation framework, consisting of an optimization model and a digital twin of the investigated BESS.

 The latter is modeled using the open-source tool SimSES which enables high-fidelity time-series simulations, including equivalent circuit models (ECM), degradation models, and periphery such as AC/DC converters \cite{Moller.2022}.
 For the cell model, we use a semi-empirical degradation model of a Sony/Murata LFP graphite cell developed in \cite{Naumann.2018} and\cite{Naumann.2020}.
 The AC/DC converter efficiency curve is based on \cite{Notton.2010}.
 Each battery string has a nominal power of 80 kW and an energy capacity of 80 kWh.
 The optimizer uses simplified models due to computational constraints and solver limitations.
-It derives a power dispatch schedule, the digital twin validates it and the optimization model reschedules again, based on the updated price forecasts and system states.
+The optimization model derives a power dispatch schedule which is passed to the digital twin.
+The SimSES simulation validates the power setpoints for the control horizon, that lead to updated system states for the state of charge (SOC), remaining capacity and internal resistance.
+Those parameters alongside the updated price forecasts are the input for the next optimization loop.
 This process mimics a rolling horizon approach.
 To evaluate economic performance, the framework simulates arbitrage trading on the European intraday market, using real price data from 2021 and assuming perfect foresight.